If you’ve seen the popular Tunde Kelani movie, ‘Arugba’ then you should certainly know Bukola Awoyemi.

 Although, Bukola had featured in a couple of movies before Arugba, her big break was certainly with Arugba.
 As a matter of fact, the movie earned her a new name, as she’s popularly called ‘Arugba’ by fans.

-Bukola Awoyemi was born in 1988 in Kwara State.
-Her sojourn into acting began when she was admitted to study Performing Arts at the University of Ilorin, Nigeria.
+Bukola Awoyemi’s journey into acting began when she was admitted to study Performing Arts at the University of Ilorin, Nigeria.

 As a student, she combined acting with schooling however she didn’t land a major movie role until after her graduation.
 This was when she featured in blockbuster movies like Poisonous Affairs and Arugba.
 Arugba won the Africa Movie Academy Awards in 2009.

 Bukola claims she has always wanted to be an actress and she had decided to pursue a career in acting even before she gained admission into the university to study Performing Arts.
 Interestingly, Performing Arts was not Bukola’s first choice course of study at the university.
 Initially, she wanted to study Mass Communication but she had to settle for Performing Arts.